 5. Strength Training

 Strength training is not just for bodybuilders.
 This type of exercise will increase your bone density and help your limbs become stronger.
 And you don’t need to lift weights if you don’t want to.
-There are plenty of exercises you can do using regular household items and your own body weight.
+You can do plenty of exercises using regular household items and your body weight.

 Strength training exercises are important because the stronger your hip muscles become, the better your balance and the greater your likelihood of avoiding slips and falls.